Nuclear-Liu/tutorials/middleware/lombok/Lombok/How to Write an Equality Method in Java.md

 System.out.println(p.equals(blueP)); // prints true
 ```

 However, comparing `redP` and `blueP` yields `false`:

+However, comparing `redP` and `blueP` yields `false`:

 ```text
 System.out.println(redP.equals(blueP)); // prints false
 ```

+Hence, the transitivity clause of `equals`'s contract is violated.

-Hence, the transitivity clause of equals's contract is violated.
+Hence, the transitivity clause of `equals`'s contract is violated.

-Making the equals relation more general seems to lead to a dead end.
+Making the `equals` relation more general seems to lead to a dead end.
 We'll try to make it stricter instead.
+One way to make `equals` stricter is to always treat objects of different classes as different.
+That could be achieved by modifying the `equals` methods in classes `Point` and `ColoredPoint`.
+In class `Point`, you could add an extra comparison that checks whether the run-time class of the other `Point` is exactly the same as this `Point`'s class, as follows:

+Making the `equals` relation more general seems to lead to a dead end.
+We'll try to make it stricter instead.
-One way to make equals stricter is to always treat objects of different classes as different.
+One way to make `equals` stricter is to always treat objects of different classes as different.
-That could be achieved by modifying the equals methods in classes Point and ColoredPoint.
+That could be achieved by modifying the `equals` methods in classes `Point` and `ColoredPoint`.
-In class Point, you could add an extra comparison that checks whether the run-time class of the other Point is exactly the same as this Point's class, as follows:
+In class `Point`, you could add an extra comparison that checks whether the run-time class of the other `Point` is exactly the same as this `Point`'s class, as follows:

 ```java
 // A technically valid, but unsatisfying, equals method